Xenossolitarius/mariner/packages/mariner/README.md

 npm install mariner-fe
 ```

 Open up any vite project or scaffold a new one, Mariner is framework agnostic.
-As long as it can be built as es module its supported.
+As long as it can be built as ES module its supported.

 Create two files in the root project directory: